 Neem oil is a naturally occurring pesticide found in seeds from the neem tree.
-It is yellow to brown, has a bitter taste, and a garlic/sulfur smell.
-While it doesn’t sound very attractive, neem oil can be very beneficial by providing an all-natural pesticide that controls both pests and diseases.
+It is yellow-to-brown and has a bitter taste and a garlic-like smell.
+While it doesn’t sound very attractive, neem seed oil can be very beneficial by providing an all-natural pesticide that controls both pests and diseases.

 Since neem is also especially high in important fatty acids and vitamin E and can quickly penetrate outer layers of skin, it is extremely effective in healing dry and damaged skin.

 What Is Neem Oil?

 Neem oil comes from cold-pressing the seeds of the neem tree, which is a tropical evergreen tree native to Southeast Asia and Africa.
 Other names for neem include nim, nimba, holy tree, bead tree, Indian lilac and margosa.

 The bark and leaves of the tree are also known to be used medically and less often; the flowers, fruit and roots are used as well.
 The leaves are generally available year-round as the tree is evergreen.

 What can neem oil be used for?
 Since the oil contains various active compounds that have insecticidal and medicinal properties, it has many uses and benefits.
 Neem seed oil is a common ingredient in various cosmetics including toothpastes, soaps, shampoos and more.
 One of this oil’s very interesting uses: it acts as a natural pesticide.

 Neem seed oil is comprised of a mixture of components.
 Azadirachtin is the most active component and is used for repelling and killing pests.
 After the extraction of this active ingredient, the portion left over is known as clarified hydrophobic neem oil.
 As reported in a study published by Current Science, it works as an effective non-toxic insect control agent to agriculture.